WT-26/Software-Requirements-Documentation/README.md

 III. **Event Planning & Venue Booking:** The direct integration with the
      campus space reservation system provides instant venue availability checks and bookings.
-This provides efficient tracking on venue users with logged requests and approvals on the platform database.
+This provides efficient tracking on venue users with logged requests and approvals on the SCMS platform database.

 IV. **Unified Communication:** SCMS platform implemented with several
     networking features for strengthen students bonding.
-For examples, announcement dashboards, email/SMS notifications, and discussion
-    forums for club members.
-These collaboration tools shall further enhances the event planning and task delegation within the club.
+For examples, announcement dashboards, club event committee team, and email or SMS notifications.
+These collaboration tools shall further enhances the event planning and task delegation within the student club.

 #### Relationship to Existing Systems: